 The largest apartment space you’ll usually find is a three-bedroom apartment.
 Many times, these units come listed as a townhome or duplex, and may even have multiple levels.
 While three-bedroom apartments are less common, they’re a great option for families looking for an affordable living situation, multiple roommates splitting the space, or those who need plenty of room for guests and overnight stays.
 These apartment layouts usually come with larger living spaces and kitchen areas, as well as several bathrooms—so kids or roommates can have a comfortable amount of space to themselves.
 Couples willing to pay a higher cost can also be a great fit for three-bedroom apartments, especially if both parties prefer their own bedrooms or need a separate office space to work from home.

 Moving into an apartment soon?
 Whether you’re a first-time renter, couple, or family, Extra Space Storage can give you a place to store belongings as you transition into your new living space.
-Find a storage facility near you!
+Find a self storage facility near you!